 The Australian Silver Kangaroo page gives more information about the coins and allows you to compare current prices.

 The Perth Mint started with the 1st series of the Australian Silver Lunar coins in 1999.
-The 2nd series followed in 2008 (while the 1st series was still ongoing) and is scheduled to end in 2019.
+The 2nd series followed in 2008 (while the 1st series was still ongoing) and ended in 2019.
+The current 3rd series then started the following year.
 The silver coins are 99.99% pure since 2017 (99.9% pure previously).
 The design of the reverse side of the Perth Mint Lunar silver coins changes every year and always depicts the Chinese zodiac animal for that year of issuance.
 The displayed zodiac animal design is different from that on the gold version of the coins.
 Many different special editions are offered in addition to the brilliant uncirculated and proof versions and there is also a wide choice of different sizes between 1/2 oz and 10 kg.

 The Australian Silver Lunar coin page gives more information about the coins and allows you to compare current prices.